poplatek/payment-methods-book/mobile-app-features/README.md

 ## About

-A list of features from different mobile phone apps as a glossary.
+A list of features from different mobile phone apps as a simple list that tries to be comprehensive.

 ## Features